-I’ve been invited to speak in a most unusual conference – a Psycherence.
-I guess that’s a good name for a psychedelic conference, and I’ll be speaking along with Dennis McKenna (brother of Terence), Jeremy Narby (he of ‘The Cosmic Serpent’) and Luis Luna (psychonaut and expert on ayahuasca).
+I’ve been invited to speak in a most unusual conference – a Psycherence, and I’ll be speaking along with Dennis McKenna (brother of Terence), Jeremy Narby (he of ‘The Cosmic Serpent’) and Luis Luna (psychonaut and expert on ayahuasca).

 Psycherence, the conference of consciousness and psychedelics, offers an opportunity to meet the planet’s four leading scientists on these fields.
 Psycherence brings to Tallinn the latest scientific discoveries, which can provide answers to the question about the existence of humanity.